ryanwilsonperkin/cis3210/README.md

 form data, the page is immediately re-rendered with a new token and an error message.

+### XSSI (Cross Site Script Inclusion)

+The site does not provide any confidential information through scripts and thus should not be vulnerable to XSSI.
+Furthermore, processing of user data is only supported through POST requests which are largely incompatible with script inclusion vulnerabilities.

 ### SQL Injection

 SQL injection attacks are mitigated by the proper use and implementation of the